Parallel import: Germany

 In Germany, the Bundesgerichtshof has held that the doctrine of international exhaustion governs parallel importation, subject to the EU rules above.

 Hong Kong

 In Hong Kong, parallel importation is permitted under both the Trade Mark and (amended) Copyright Ordinance before The Copyright (Amendment) Ordinance 2007 came into force 6 July.

 Japan

 Japan's intellectual property rights law prohibits audiovisual articles marketed for export from being sold domestically, and such sale of "re-imported" CDs are illegal.

 United States

 In the United States, courts have established that parallel importation is legal.
 In the case of Kirtsaeng v.
 John Wiley & Sons, Inc., the US Supreme Court held that the first-sale doctrine applies to copies of a copyrighted work lawfully made abroad, thus permitting importation and resale of many product categories.

 Moreover, the Science, State, Justice, and Commerce, and Related Agencies, Appropriations Act of 2006 prohibits future free trade agreements from categorically disallowing the parallel import of patented products.

+Taiwan

+Article 36(2) of the Trademark Act of Taiwan provides that "where goods have been put on the domestic or foreign market under a registered trademark by the proprietor or with his/her consent, the proprietor is not entitled to claim trademark rights on such goods, unless such claim is to prevent the condition of the goods been changed, impaired, reprocessed or reformed by a third party after such goods have been put on the market or there exist other legitimate reasons."